Of Montreal: 1999–2006

 Following the release of The Gay Parade, the band signed with Kindercore Records, and in 2001, the concept album Coquelicot Asleep in the Poppies: A Variety of Whimsical Verse was released.

-Kindercore Records would fold shortly after the release of Aldhils Arboretum, and Gonzales and Almstead left the band.
+Kindercore Records folded in 2002, shortly after the release of Aldhils Arboretum, and Gonzales and Almstead left the band.
 Barnes took to writing and performing their 2004 album Satanic Panic in the Attic mostly by themselves.
 It was released by Polyvinyl Records.
 In 2005 The Sunlandic Twins was released.